«prev next»

 Implies operation

-This structure is actually a categorical reincarnation our favorite rule of inference, the modus ponens ($A ∧ (A → B) → B$).
-This rule is the essence of the implies operation and, because we already know how the operations that it contains (and and implies) are represented in our lattice, we can directly “categorize” it and use it as a definition, saying that $(A → B)$ is the object which is related to objects $A$ and $B$ in such a way that such that $A ∧ (A → B) → B$.
+Modus ponens is the essence of the implies operation, and, because we already know how the operations that it contains (and and implies) are represented in our lattice, we can directly use it as a definition by saying that the object $A → B$ is the one for which modus ponens rule holds.

 Implies operation with universal property